d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 ## Summary

-We saw how a deep network can be implemented and optimized from scratch, using just NDArray and `autograd`, without any need for defining layers, fancy optimizers, etc.
+We saw how a deep network can be implemented and optimized from scratch, using just ndarray and `autograd`, without any need for defining layers, fancy optimizers, etc.
 This only scratches the surface of what is possible.
 In the following sections, we will describe additional models